Finding new relevance without losing heritage.

 A Toledo institution and destination dining establishment, Tony Packo’s has an 85-year history of serving its famous Hungarian hot dogs and original recipe comfort food to patrons who appreciate the restaurant’s quirky traditions—including displays of foam replica hot dog buns signed by celebrities.
 People love the simple, authentic food and the Tony Packo’s story.
 And, you’re every bit a part of that story when sharing a meal at the original Front Street location in Toledo’s East Side Hungarian neighborhood.
 It’s a flashback to the past when the restaurant started in the early days of the Depression and Tony Packo’s could still treat patrons with its 5-cent Hungarian hot dogs.
 It’s also a walk through the ages, with the hot dog “hall of fame” a montage of signatures from celebrities, singers, presidents, athletes and other prominent guests.
 In fact, Tony Packo’s made the national spotlight when it was mentioned six times in M.A.S.H. by Toledo-born actor Jamie Farr.
 (You’ll find the cast’s photos and signed hot dog buns on the wall.)

-The longtime family-owned Tony Packo’s has been operated by a restaurant management group for the past couple of decades, and their team had a mind to continue the Tony Packo’s fame and its unique experience while updating the concept.
+Having been in business for 85 years, the team behind Tony Packo's had a mind to continue the Tony Packo’s fame and its unique experience while updating the concept.
 Tony Packo’s was planning the opening of a new location: a 2,800 square foot space that seats about 50 and is located on Secor Road, close to University of Toledo.
 The restaurant group enlisted in Richardson Design to rebrand Tony Packo’s and reinvigorate the concept to move it forward so the tradition will last another generation.

 The challenge: refresh the quirky, authentic, familiar environment of Tony Packo’s, while maintaining its flavor, and creating an experience that would appeal to customers of all ages.
 What would excite young diners about experiencing Packo’s?
 What features do loyal customers and visitors from out of town who want a Packo’s meal expect?
 And, how can an updated concept honor the Packo’s Eastern European history and its eclectic style?